- What is that?

 - Best for tight budgets: Get the Barska Colorado (Read 580+ Amazon customer reviews)

-- Best scope on the market: Get the Bushnell Trophy Xtreme (Read 30+ Amazon customer reviews)
+- Get the Bushnell Trophy Xtreme (Read 30+ Amazon customer reviews)

 - Best for long-range target shooting: Get the Vortex Razor HD (Read 50+ Amazon customer reviews)